 The 3 best bowls for flat-faced dogs

-Except, I notice the kibble isn’t gone; it’s just strewn across my entire kitchen floor as my bulldog flips his bowl.
+Except, I notice the dog food kibble isn’t gone; it’s just strewn across my entire kitchen floor as my bulldog flips his bowl.

 To my pit bull mix, Koda, this is a free helping of seconds.
 He knows that after he wolfs down his dinner, it’s only a matter of time until Rowdy sends his flying as he struggles to get the food out of his bowl.
 He shoves the bowl all across the kitchen floor and despite losing half of the kibble in the process and being fed before Koda, he still finishes eating last.